Maytag Logo

 In 1893, the company was founded by four partners as Parsons Band-Cutter & Self Feeder Company, manufacturing in-demand threshing machines.
 One of the founders, Frederick Maytag, bought out the business in 1907 and renamed the enterprise after himself.
 That’s when the now-famous first Maytag emblem appeared.

 The brand’s logos have changed multiple times throughout its 130-year history.
 These signs vary in design.
-Their evolution can be identified as three periods connected with different ownership.
+Their evolution can be divided into three periods, each associated with a different ownership.
 The first emphasized the Maytag family’s principles.
 The second period is linked to the company going public and attracting new investors.
 Emblems from this period are formal, more standard, and strict.
 Whirlpool incorporated elements of reliability and strength into the logo design, underlining the main quality of Maytag that consumers have highly valued throughout its history.

 What is Maytag?

-An American brand initially produced agricultural machinery, later household appliances from Maytag, and washing machines, dryers, and dishwashers from Whirlpool.
+An American brand initially produced agricultural machinery, later Maytag household appliances, and Whirlpool washing machines, dryers, and dishwashers.
 All products manufactured after 2017 come with a 10-year warranty.

 1893 – 1935